zedlopez/ifm/The Recipe Book.md

 [Sand] shows how to extend the ordinary command grammar of Inform to allow multiple objects to be inserted or placed in a single command.

 Taking also happens as a result of other commands.
-Such takes can be made unnecessary by turning off the "carrying requirements rule" under particular circumstances, or presented differently using the implicitly taking activity.
+Such takes can be made unnecessary by turning off the `carrying requirements rule` under particular circumstances, or presented differently using the implicitly taking activity.

 ## Going, Pushing Things in Directions

 ^^{going+action+}^^{pushing things: rules for pushing things}^^{things+kind+: pushable between rooms}^^{room-describing action (- action name)+actvar+}^^{directions+kind+}^^{looking+action+: as part of going}^^{exiting+action+}
 Going is the most complex of actions after looking (or perhaps including looking): the success of every movement depends on the direction the player goes; the room they start from; the room they intend to reach; whether there are any doors intervening (and, if so, whether these are closed or locked); whether they are travelling by vehicle; and whether they are pushing anything in front of them.
 When they get there, the description they see is itself generated by a looking command.

 Pushing something in a direction is really a sort of going.
 The command ``PUSH WHEELBARROW WEST`` first checks certain qualifying rules: by default, only things defined as pushable between rooms may be pushed, and they may be pushed only in horizontal directions (not ``UP`` or ``DOWN``) – though these rules can be overridden, as we see in [Zorb].
-If the player's pushing attempt passes these criteria, the action is translated automatically into a going action, with all the usual checks about whether that direction leads anywhere, whether a door is in the way, and so on.
+If the player's `pushing` attempt passes these criteria, the action is translated automatically into a `going` action, with all the usual checks about whether that direction leads anywhere, whether a door is in the way, and so on.
 The converted action afterward can be caught with such rules as

 	Instead of going to the Alpine Meadow with the wheelbarrow: say "You don't want to crush the delicate blooms."